Salmandabbakuti/lit-actions-listener/README.md

 ## Lit Actions Event Listener

-**This is a work in progress.
+**Note: This is a work in progress.
 Whole functionality is not ready yet.
 There may be many bugs and missing features.**

-**Just a proof of concept to show how it could work.**

-**To Reviewer: it would be great if you could give me some feedback on the code.
-I'm not sure if I'm doing it right. also would be nice if you could extend deadline to 2 or more weeks.**

 #### What are Lit Actions?